CT RIGHT ELBOW

 Illnesses Diagnosed with CT Right Elbow Scan

-• Cysts or tumours within the elbow joint
+• Loose bodies (bone or cartilage fragments) within the elbow joint.

 Preparing for test